smartcontractkit/quickstarts-circuitbreaker/README.md

 ## I. About

-The Circuit Breaker contract is a highly configurable proof of concept that can be used with any OCR price feed.
-It is capable of emitting events or calling custom functions based on predefined conditions, and it comes with an interactive UI that allows users to easily configure and manage the contract.
+This repository contains example contracts of an implementation of a circuit breaker that can be used with any OCR price feed.
+It is possible to monitor a given contract, specify the price when the circuit breaker will be triggered based on predefined conditions, and then underlying logic of what happens when the circuit breaker is triggered.

 ## II.
 How it works